JmfanBU/ReachNNStar/README.md

 ```

-We assume the following commands is running under ReachNNStar/ directory.
+We assume the following commands are running under ReachNNStar/ directory.

 ### Reachability Analysis for NNCS

 #### This will replicate the experiments results from #1 to #6.

-For example #1 to #5, the program will require at least 3GB RAM memory to run.
+For example #1 to #5, the program will require at least 3GB RAM to run.

-For example #6, the program will require at least 8GB RAM memory to run.
+For example #6, the program will require at least 8GB RAM to run.

 ```